 No. While regular KnowledgeOwl reader logins/usernames must be formatted as email addresses, readers coming from SSO do not have to use email address formats.

 Can I talk to someone?

 By default, all KnowledgeOwl authors are created with a KnowledgeOwl-based username and password.
 If SAML/SSO is enabled, authors can log in using:

 - Their KO-based username and password, using https://app.knowledgeowl.com/login

 - Their SAML username and password, using their SAML login URL

-You can force users to log in only via SAML by changing their User login type.
+You can force authors to log in only via SAML by changing their Author login type.

 You cannot provision authors to app.knowledgeowl.com using SSO.
 You need to create the author in KnowledgeOwl first and then set them to log in via SSO.